-Proj ectLocation Job Number Con npetent Person(CP) Date Yes No N/A 1.
+Proj ectLocation Job] Number Com petent Person(CP) Date Yes No N/A 1.
 Has the site been cleared for utilities and other underground obstructions?
 2. If on public property, has the regional utility locating service been notified?
 3. Has the excavation equipment been safety checked by the operator?
 4. Are copies of relevant OSHA excavation regulations available on site?
 5. Will the excavation be 5 feet or more in depth?
 6. If 4 is yes, will personnel enter the excavation at any time?
 7. If 4a is yes, have provisions been made for shoring, sloping, or benching the excavation?
 Describe: 8.
-Has an inspection of the site and excavation been conducted by the SSO?
-9. Has the Competent Person conducted visual and manual tests to classify the soil?
+Has an inspection of the site and excavation 9.
+Has the Competent Person conducted visual and manual tests to classify the soil?

-\ According to Federal OSHA, A Competent Person is a person who is capable of identifying existing and predictable hazards in the surroundings; or working conditions which are unsanitary, hazardous, or dangerous to employees; and who has the authority to take prompt corrective measures to eliminate them.
+^{} According to Federal OSHA, A Competent Person is a person who is capable of identifying existing and predictable hazards in the surroundings; or working conditions which are unsanitary, hazardous, or dangerous to employees; and who has the authority to take prompt corrective measures to eliminate them.

-10. G Visual Test (type) $\mathbf{G}$ Manual Test ( type) G Soil Classification (type) 11. there any conditions that might expose loyees to injury from possible moving and?
-12. scavated material being placed at least et from the edge of the excavation?
-13. the i ork in the excavation at all times under immediate supervision of the SSO or competent person?
-14. faste ere a stairway, ladder, or ramp securelyened in place to provide ingress and ss from the excavation?
-15. are s the excavation is 4 feet or more in depth, safe means of access (see 8) provided so to require no more than 25 feet of the travel to reach them?
-16. for a ructural ramps are installed that are used access/egress: were they designed by a lified engineer? · 17. mea he structural ramps have appropriate ns to prevent slipping and are the ramps orm in thickness?
-18. walkways or bridges provided across excavation to safe crossing?
-19. ccavations are 71/2 or more feet in depth, he walkways have guardrails and toeboards?
-20. supp undermined structures adequately ported to safely carry all anticipated loads protect workers?
-21. prev there adequate means provided to rent mobile equipment from inadvertently ring the excavation?
-22. e excavation well marked and barricaded revent personnel from falling IN?
-23. means available to prevent surface water n entering the excavation and to provide
+10. G Visual Test ( type) G Manual Test ( type) G Soil Classification (type) 11. there any conditions that might expose oyees to injury from possible moving nd?
+12. cavated material being placed at least t from the edge of the excavation?
+13. the in ork in the excavation at all times under mmediate supervision of the SSO or r competent person?
+14. faste ere a stairway, ladder, or ramp securely ned in place to provide ingress and ss from the excavation?
+15. are s so as e excavation is 4 feet or more in depth, afe means of access (see 8) provided to require no more than 25 feet of al travel to reach them?
+16. for a ructural ramps are installed that are used ccess/egress: were they designed by a ified engineer?
+17. mear ne structural ramps have appropriate ns to prevent slipping and are the ramps orm in thickness?
+18. walkways or bridges provided across xcavation to safe crossing?
+19. cavations are 71/2 or more feet in depth, he walkways have guardrails and toeboards?
+20. supp undermined structures adequately orted to safely carry all anticipated loads protect workers?
+21. prev there adequate means provided to ent mobile equipment from inadvertently ring the excavation? - 22. e excavation well marked and barricaded event personnel from falling IN?
+23. means available to prevent surface water entering the excavation and to provide adequate drainage of the area adjacent to the trench?
+24. Where it is reasonable to expect hazardous atmospheres, including oxygen deficiency, to exist in the excavation, is appropriate atmosphere testing equipment available.
+25. Has the testing equipment been calibrated, and the calibrations recorded, today?
+26. Are employees trained in proper use of this equipment?
+27. Has a harness and lifeline been provided whenever an employee is required to enter a confined footing excavation?
+28. Is appropriate personal protective equipment (hardhat, safety boots, eye protection, etc.) available and in use?
+Notes: